umasubra/ExcelJsDocumentation/resources/range.md

 ### delete()

-Delete the Range data and clear the format and shift the cells.
+Deletes the range data,  clears the formatting, and shifts the cells.

 #### Syntax